 Alex Marquez, Symphonic Band Conductor

 Alex holds Music and Music Education degrees from Miami-Dade Community College and Florida State University where he was also a student conductor.
 Alex was a two-time finalist for the FSU Symphonic Band’s annual conducting competition, and he was the first undergraduate at FSU to organize and perform a conducting recital as a senior project.
 He received a Master of Science degree in Educational Leadership from Nova Southeastern University in 2003, and earned a Doctor of Education in Curriculum and Instruction degree from Kansas State University in 2023.

 Alex was a Director of Bands at the middle and high school levels, and was a principal of several schools in Florida and Colorado.
 He plays trumpet and euphonium and guest conducts when possible.
 Alex moved to Colorado Springs from Florida with his wife, Ruthie, and their four boys in 2006.
 He loves dating Ruthie, time with family, reading, traveling, playing board games, writing fiction, teaching the Bible and other subjects, providing relationship counseling, going on walks, do-it-yourself projects, copy-editing, graphic design, mentoring teacher candidates, and public speaking.
 He also enjoys performing with wind ensembles on euphonium, acting in community theater productions, and has a tremendous passion for conducting wind ensembles.
 Alex is ecstatic to be Conductor of NHBCOS Symphonic Band and looks forward to creating and sharing music as a gift to our members and audiences for many years to come.

 Stephen Rumbold, Concert Band Conductor

 Stephen is a retired music educator and musician with extensive experience as a performer, conductor, arranger and music educator.
-During his teaching career in California and Arizona, Stephen taught and directed a wide variety of groups at all levels, ranging from elementary classroom general music, middle school and high school bands, choirs and orchestras, and at the college level as Director of the Windjammers college/community concert band at MiraCosta College in Oceanside, CA, and Assistant Director of the The North Coast Symphony Orchestra.
-During those years of teaching, Stephen was also an active performer on the French Horn.
+During his teaching career in California and Arizona, Stephen taught and directed a wide variety of groups at all levels ranging from elementary classroom music, middle school bands, high school bands, choirs and orchestras.
+At college level, Stephen was Director of the Windjammers college/community concert band at MiraCosta College in Oceanside, CA. He was also an Assistant Director of the The North Coast Symphony Orchestra.
+During those years of teaching and presently Stephen is an active performer on the French Horn.